-Upload your code and the pdf to Moodle.
+Upload your code (quicksort.py) and the PDF file (graph.pdf) to Moodle.
 Double check to make sure your files all got uploaded successfully.

 12 Double checking your results

 The following graphs show some of the common errors in programming when generating data.
 The last one shows the correct graph.
 Check against these graphs to see if your results are correct.